-Here are some of the things I consider when choosing between battlerites.
+Here are some of the things I consider when choosing battlerites.
 If you want to learn how to pick rather than just what to pick, this post is for you.
-If you don’t understand why certain battlerites are seen as good or bad, this post is for you.
+If you don’t understand why certain battlerites are good or bad, this post is for you.
 If you’re looking for champion-specific builds, this is NOT the post for you.

 1. Reliable battlerites are generally more valuable.
 This is probably the most important factor that I consider when I’m picking within a tier.
 Is this battlerite “reliable”?
 Will I be able to use it “on demand”?
 What is its “uptime”?
 All three questions are different ways the ask the same thing.